AdobeDocs/experience-manager-65.en/help/forms/using/embed-adaptive-form-external-web-page.md

 When embedding an adaptive form in a web page, consider the following best practices:

 * Ensure that the styling rules defined in the web page CSS do not conflict with the form object CSS.
 To avoid the conflicts, you can reuse the web page CSS in the adaptive form theme using AEM client library.
-For information about using client library in adaptive form themes, see [Themes in AEM Forms](/help/forms/using/themes.md).
+For information about using client library in adaptive form themes, see [Themes in AEM Forms](../../forms/using/themes.md).
 * Make the form container in the web page use the entire window width.
 It ensures that the CSS rules configured for mobile devices work without any changes.
 If the form container does not take the entire window width, you need to write custom CSS to make the form adapt to different mobile devices.
 * Use ` [getData](https://helpx.adobe.com/experience-manager/6-3/forms/javascript-api/GuideBridge.html)` API to get the XML or JSON representation of form data in client.
 * Use ` [unloadAdaptiveForm](https://helpx.adobe.com/experience-manager/6-3/forms/javascript-api/GuideBridge.html)` API to unload the adaptive form from HTML DOM.
 * Set up the access-control-origin header when sending response from AEM server.

-## Enable AEM Forms to serve adaptive forms to a cross domain site  {#cross-domain-sites}
+## Enable AEM Forms to serve adaptive forms to a cross domain site {#cross-site}

-1. On AEM author instance, go to AEM Web Console Configuration Manager at `http://[server]:[port]/system/console/configMgr`.
+1. On AEM author instance, go to AEM Web Console Configuration Manager at https://[server]:[port]/system/console/configMgr.
-1. Locate and open the **Apache Sling Referrer** Filter configuration.
+1. Locate and open the** Apache Sling Referrer Filter** configuration.
-1. In the **Allowed Hosts** field, specify the domain where the web page resides.
+1. In the Allowed Hosts field, specify the domain where the web page resides.
 It enables the host to make POST requests to the AEM server.
 You can also use regular expression to specify a series of external application domains.